 Bird of paradise is a full-sun plant from South Africa.
 Outdoors it grows in direct sunlight all day.
 Indoors, it needs the brightest spot you have.

 A south- or west-facing window is ideal.
 East-facing works for Strelitzia nicolai but will limit growth and almost certainly prevent flowering in S. reginae.
 North-facing isn’t enough for either.
+If your room is bright but the window exposure still falls short, a proper setup from this grow lights for indoor plants guide is more realistic than hoping the plant will adapt.

 A few hours of direct sun through the window — especially morning light — makes a real difference.
 If your bird of paradise is growing slowly, getting droopy between waterings, or producing pale leaves that are spread far apart, light is almost always the issue.